THE LINUX FOUNDATION PROJECTS

 We may not be able to address all of these in GA1, but your input will be critical to shaping the scope.
 Please let us know what is important to you!

-• We are hoping that application suppliers, workload feet manager suppliers, and edge device suppliers will take time to use and evaluate PR1.
+• We hope that application suppliers, workload footprint manager suppliers, and edge device suppliers will take time to use and evaluate Preview Releases.

 • The APIs are incomplete and subject to change at this point.
-However, implementing PR1 would be very useful for building prototypes.
+However, implementing Preview Releases would be very useful for building prototypes.
 It provides a useful way to get a head start and to ensure that the spec has the appropriate scope.

-• GA1 will include stable APIs and conformance tools.
+• General Releases include stable APIs and conformance tools.

 General FAQ